1862 DAVID WALLEY'S HOT SPRINGS RESORT

-Unlike any other natural hot springs or hot springs resort in Nevada, David Walley’s offers a robust spa experience.
+Unlike any other natural hot springs or hot springs resort in Nevada, David Walley’s offers a robust relaxation experience.
 Priding themselves in pairing heath, beauty and vitality, hot water zealots and the most experienced spa aficionado will take delight in a large heated swimming pool and five separate mineral spas ranging from 98 to 105 degrees.
-The water itself will assuredly have you feeling like you’ve just uncovered the fountain of youth, but your experience here will really go zero to a hundred with a spa treatment.
-Opt for the Vichy Shower - David Walley’s only spa service that integrates the mineral water from the resort itself - which cascades mineral waters over you before the most savvy massage therapist applies an all natural scrub that oxygenates, detoxifies and firms the tone of the skin.
-All that, topped with a delightful steak dinner and glass of bubbly at the on-site restaurant and lavish rooming accommodations?
+The water itself will assuredly have you feeling like you’ve just uncovered the fountain of youth, but your experience here will really go zero to a hundred with a delightful steak dinner and glass of bubbly at the on-site restaurant and lavish rooming accommodations.
 That right there is the stuff hot springs heaven is made of.